Colleen Gillis is a partner in the Real Estate group at Cooley LLP. She joined the Firm in 2004 and is resident in the Reston office.

 - Leesburg Promenade and Offices at Georgetown Park – 200,000 sq. ft. of office and retail uses adjacent to the W&OD Trail and King Street in the Leesburg Historic District.

 - Oaklawn – 1.4 million sq. ft. mixed use environment in Leesburg at the intersection of the Dulles Greenway and Battlefield Parkway, including 1.2 million sq. ft. of office uses and 275,000 sq. ft. of retail, restaurant, grocery store and high-end hotel development.

-Ms. Gillis Snow was individually recognized by Chambers USA as "Up and Coming" in Real Estate: Zoning/Land Use: Northern Virginia in 2011, 2012 and 2013, and the entire Cooley Reston Real Estate Team was honored with a #1 ranking in Northern Virginia by Chambers USA in 2009, 2010, 2011, 2012 and 2013.
-She has also been recognized by Best Lawyers in America in 2013 and 2014 for her work in land use.
-Ms. Gillis Snow was nominated for Leesburg Today's "40 Under 40" Awards honoring the top young professionals in Loudoun County in 2013.
+Ms. Gillis was individually recognized by Chambers USA as "Up and Coming" in Real Estate: Zoning/Land Use: Northern Virginia in 2011, 2012, 2013 and 2015, and the entire Cooley Reston Real Estate Team was honored with a #1 ranking in Northern Virginia by Chambers USA in 2009, 2010, 2011, 2012 and 2013.
+She has also been recognized by Best Lawyers in America in 2013-2015 for her work in land use and zoning law.
+Ms. Gillis was nominated for Leesburg Today's "40 Under 40" Awards honoring the top young professionals in Loudoun County in 2013.
 She was also named a Law360 "Rising Star" in 2013 – one of only 6 Real Estate attorneys in the country.

 - University of Richmond School of Law